peacey/split-vpn/ipsets/README.md

 The built-in dnsmasq server on the UDM/P can be set up to add the IPs of domains to a kernel IP set as soon as they are looked up.
 The VPN script can be configured to force these IP sets through the VPN (or exempt them).
 Configured together, this allows for domains to be forced through the VPN (or exempt).

-This configuration is supported on both the built-in dnsmasq or pihole (which uses it's own dnsmasq).
-If you are using pihole, it needs to run in the host network namespace.
+This configuration is supported on both the built-in dnsmasq, pihole (which uses it's own dnsmasq), or an external DNS server.
+  * Note: If you are using pihole installed on the Unifi router itself, it is preferable to run it in the host network namespace (though it can also be configured as an external DNS server if not running in host mode).
 See [the instructions here](../pihole-host-mode/README.md) for how to run pihole in the host network namespace.

 These instructions assume you have already installed the VPN script according to the instructions [here](https://github.com/peacey/split-vpn/blob/main/README.md#how-do-i-use-this).